krian-mai-krian-project/model/Readme.md

 # API

 API for classification located in folder `api`.
-Use `docker build` and `docker run` to run the API in docker environment.
+Use `docker build -t datasciapi:v2 .` and `docker run -d -p 8789:8789 datasciapi:v2  ` to run the API in docker environment.